SketchUp/rubocop-sketchup/manual/development.md

 # Release

-To release a new version (Done by SketchUp Team), update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version (Done by SketchUp Team), update the version number using `bundle exec rake cut_release`.
+For instance, `bundle exec cut_release:minor` when a new feature has been added or the RuboCop dependency has been updated.
+Run `bundle exec cut_release:patch` for bug-fixes only.
+Then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 http://guides.rubygems.org/publishing/